libregis/GST101/docs/Lab5.md

     ![Multi-band Image in QGIS Desktop](figures/Lab5/Multi-band_image_in_QGIS_Desktop.png "Multi-band Image in QGIS Desktop")

-6. Save your QGIS Desktop project to your lab folder as Lab 6.qgs
+6. Save your QGIS Desktop project to your lab folder as Lab5.qgs

 7. Double click on the layer name in the Layers panel to open the Layer Properties.
 Click on the General tab.